-PLEASE NOTE: There will be a sign in sheet for Demo.
+There will be a sign in sheet for Demo.
 Students will get their check off sheet signed that they attended demo.
 If Demo is not signed off, the student cannot be checked off in the Wednesday skills lab that corresponds with that Demo skill.
 All absences from Demo and/or Skills Lab Check Off must be made up within one week.
 If not, students must bring appropriate written documentation for the absence to the course coordinator explaining the inability to accomplish the make up with the one week time period.
 Students can have a maximum of two (2) absences from demo or check off.
 If they miss a third demo or check off they need to meet with the course coordinator to discuss strategies to improve skills performance.
-If a student is absent from two (2) skills lab check offs, they may not attend clinical until the check offs have been made up.
-Absence from clinical means they may not complete the course objectives and may fail the course.
 Students are expected to spend time in independent study in preparation for Simulation/Learning Lab.
 Minimal prep time is 2 hours for each hour of lecture time and one hour of prep time for each hour of clinical and learning lab time.
 Students will be required to sign in and out of the laboratory in order to document time spent in independent study.

-Students are required to wear a clean lab jacket while in the learning laboratory.
-Students coming from work requiring a uniform or from clinical experience where the

-RVCC uniform is required may not wear this apparel to the learning lab.
+Students coming from work requiring a uniform or from clinical experience where the RVCC uniform is required may not wear this apparel to the learning lab.
 These uniforms are considered contaminated and students trying to come to the lab wearing these clothing articles will not be allowed into the lab.
 Please change out of contaminated uniforms before entering the laboratory at school.